vdods/barf/README.md

     and then make the include directive use that directory hierarchy.
 Probably require full paths in include directive, and disallow relative paths.

+-   Make error messages such that KDevelop (and other IDEs) correctly parse them and clicking on the error message goes to the correct line in the correct source.

 ### Trison To-dos

 -   pass reference instead of double pointer to Parse